 Cultural & Faith-based Groups

-It’s no surprise that our vibrant community, located in one of the most diverse cities in the world, has a wide range of cultural and faith-based groups open to all engineering students — from the Bangladeshi Students’ Association and Chinese Engineering Students’ Association to the Engineering French Conversation Club and the Indian Students’ Society.
+It’s no surprise that our vibrant community, located in one of the most diverse cities in the world, has a wide range of cultural and faith-based groups open to all engineering students — from the Bangladeshi Students’ Association, the Association of Chinese Engineers (UTACE), the Latin Engineering Students' Association to the Skule™ French Speaking Society and the Indian Students’ Society.
 Each hosts a range of social events and serves as a wonderful way to meet new friends.

 Social Service & Community